capital-G/musikinformatik-sose2021/docs/course-info/setup.rst

 The course material is stored and distributed via `git <https://git-scm.com/>`__.
-As there are constantly updates on the course material there will be conflicts when we have worked locally on a notebook as *git* does not know how to resolve the local changes with the remote updates - this is commonly known as `merge conflicts <https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts>`__.
+As there are constantly updates on the course material there will be conflicts when we have worked locally on a notebook.
+This is because *git* does not know how to resolve the local changes with the remote updates - this is commonly known as `merge conflicts <https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts>`__.

-The best way is probably to save the notebook on which you work locally to a new notebook - this can be done by clicking on the *Save Notebook As ...* button under the *File* menu in the upper left corner of Jupyter Lab.
+Probably the best way is to save the notebook on which you work locally to a new notebook - this can be done by clicking on the *Save Notebook As ...* button under the *File* menu in the upper left corner of Jupyter Lab.